spdx/spdx-spec/docs/conformance.md

 ## 5.11 Extension Profile compliance point <a name="5.11"></a>

-The Extension profile captures extended tailored information when producing or consuming non-standard SPDX content in three ways:
+The Extension Profile captures extended tailored information when producing or consuming non-standard SPDX content in three ways:

-- Support profile-based extended characterization of Elements.
+- Support Profile-based extended characterization of Elements.
 Enables specification and expression of Element characterization extensions within any profile and namespace of SPDX without requiring changes to other profiles or namespaces and without requiring local subclassing of remote classes